khan4019/angular-interview-questions/README.md

 2. What is the difference between an observable and a promise?
 3. Tell me the difference between a component and a directive?
 4. Why would you use typescript aka benefits of typescript?
-5. Why different life cycle hooks is needed for a component/directive?
+5. Why different life cycle hooks are needed for a component/directive?
 6. Why angular uses rxjs?
 7. What is the purpose of using zone js?
 8. What is the difference between ngOnInit() and constructor() of a component?